Can I Glaze Air Dry Clay?

 • Make sure you set up the work surface in a proper manner.

-• Ensure the use of disposable gloves to avoid the color or glaze from sticking on your palms.
+• Ensure the use of disposable gloves to avoid the color or glaze from sticking to your palms.

 Conclusion

 Air-dry clay isn’t generally food-safe.
 This means you can only use it for decorative purposes.
-If you want you can use a food-safe glaze for your air-dry project but it isn’t actually necessary.
+If you want you can use a food-safe glaze for your air-dry project but it isn’t necessary.
 With the right glaze, you can ensure that the project is waterproofed and colored as well.
-There are several glaze recipes that can easily be cleaned without losing shine.
-Your glaze doesn’t actually have to be pricey or ruin your pocket.
+Several glaze recipes can easily be cleaned without losing shine.
+Your glaze doesn’t have to be pricey or ruin your pocket.
 You can make your very own glaze at home as the one mentioned above.
-So, use this colorful and cheap gloss in order to seal the clay craft.
+So, use this colorful and cheap gloss to seal the clay craft.

 Latest posts